atlas-outreach-data-tools/atlas-outreach-cpp-framework-13tev/README.md

 # C++ framework for the 13 TeV ATLAS Open Data analysis

+## Migration process to implement the third release samples
+Some analyses are being migrating due to the third release samples.
+At the moment, there are 4 analyses that have been modified to use the new release and are the following ones:

+**HWWAnalysis**
+**ZTauTauAnalysis**
+**TTbarAnalysis**
+**TTbarDilepAnalysis**

+The previous analyses documented in the previous released are still under the migration process, and will be uploaded in the future.
+If you want to run these analyses, we recommend you to revise the tag called `10fb-legacy`, which is the back-up for these analyses in the second release.

 ## Introduction
 The framework makes use of the [C++ language](http://www.cplusplus.com/doc/tutorial/) and is interfaced with [ROOT](https://root.cern.ch/), and is available under this [Github link](https://github.com/atlas-outreach-data-tools/atlas-outreach-cpp-framework-13tev).
 After cloning/downloading the repository, the only things you need to setup are: you need to have the ROOT framework (see [here](https://root.cern.ch/building-root#quick-start) for a quick start on ROOT) and a [gcc compiler](https://gcc.gnu.org/).
 The current version of the framework was compiled using gcc v6.20 and ROOT v6.10.04.